FlowFuse/website/src/blog/2022/09/flowforge-09-released.md

 We've introduced another concept into the platform with this release.
 Team Types will allow us to offer more advanced features to teams on FlowForge Cloud, You won't see much difference in this release but it allows us to build on in future releases.

 [PostHog Analytics](https://github.com/flowforge/flowforge/issues/695)
-We've added analytics to the platform, we're using [PostHog](https://posthog.com/) for this as they share our ethos of open source and self hosting, If you're running your own platform.
+We've changed the analytics tooling integrated into the platform.
+With this release, we've deprecated the use of Plausible Analytics as it didn't quite provide the sort of insight we wanted.
+We now integrate with [PostHog](https://posthog.com/).
+They share our ethos and approach to open source and self hosting - something you can take advantage of if you're running your own FlowForge platform.
 For FlowForge Cloud users the data is sent to our PostHog account, but if you're running your own instance then it won't send analytics to us, you are free to configure your own PostHog service though to receive the data yourself.